 If you’re planning on putting your metal building or carport on an existing concrete slab, you usually won’t have to deal with this provided the slab is thick enough around the edges.
 If so, about all the preparation you’ll need is a bit of sweeping, or perhaps hosing away any dirt or dust.

 If what you’ve got is bare ground, preparations are just a bit more involved.
 But not much.

 Preparing an area of ground for a building is fairly simple – all you’re trying to do is create a smooth, level, firm surface.

-> First, you’ll need to remove any vegetation, rocks and debris.
-This is strictly shovel and rake work.
-You might need a pickaxe to dig out more stubborn rocks or roots.
+First, you’ll need to remove any vegetation, rocks and debris.

-> Once you have the ground reasonably level, it may need to be compacted to create a firm surface.
+Once you have the ground reasonably level, it may need to be compacted to create a firm surface.
 In some cases natural compaction will suffice.